Jian-Zhang/OAP/oap-shuffle/RPMem-shuffle/README.md

 #### 4.1.3 Download and install drivers

-#### A. (Optional) Example: Mellanox Enabling RoCE V2 RDMA
+#### A. Example: Mellanox Enabling RoCE V2 RDMA (Optional)

-There are lots of packages needs to be installed for dependency, please refer to your RDMA NIC's mannualls to installed it correctlyu.
+There are lots of packages need to be installed for dependency, please refer to your RDMA NIC's mannualls to installed it correctlyu.
 ``` bash
 yum install atk gcc-gfortran tcsh gtk2 tcl tk
 ```